bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Updated user interface elements galore, styling, wider, bigger, updated fonts, etc.

 * Improved and graphical CSS/color styling configuration page; easily change the look and feel of the dashboard.

+* Live Caller screen; similar to a "virtual Nextion screen"; shows current caller information in real-time.

 * User-Configurable number of displayed Last Heard dashboard rows (defaults to 40, and 100 is the maximum).